coinosis/coinosis/README.md

 ## about the different contracts

 * `Coinosis.sol` is a deprecated contract retained for backwards-compatibility reasons.
 It used to be a global contract deployed as part of the app inner workings.
-If you want to deploy that contract, use `truffle migrate`.
+If you're interested in deploy that contract, refer to [deploying older contracts](#deploying-older-contracts);

 * The `Event.sol` contract is the current (v2.0.0 onwards) contract.
 It is deployed every time a user creates a new event and holds the funds for that event only.
 If you want to deploy it and interact with it, you can do it with `truffle console`.
 See the tests for examples of how to do this.